poset26/HPC-T-Assembly/README.md

        * Quantification with Salmon.
        * Transcript functional annotation with Corset.
        * Open reading frame (ORF) prediction with TransDecoder.
-     * Generates scripts for individual analysis steps like Salmon indexing, Salmon quantification, Corset analysis, Hisat2 alignment, and TransDecoder prediction.
-     * Generates a cleanup script cleanup.sh to organize the output files and remove temporary files.

  * cleanup(): This function creates a cleanup script that organizes output files, moves them to designated directories, and removes temporary files.
  * install_missing(name=None, instlist=None): This function is used to install required software tools from a predefined list based on their names or a provided list (in case some software didn't install correctly).
 It downloads and compiles the software from public repositories.
  * getsbatch(configf): This function retrieves the SLURM batch configuration (memory, time, etc.) from a specified configuration file.